 Federal Work Study

 The federal work study program provides access to jobs for undergraduates who have demonstrated financial need as determined from the results of the Free Application for Federal Student Aid (FAFSA).
 Federal work study awards will be listed as a separate item on the financial aid award.
-The work study program is designed to help eligible students meet the costs of obtaining a higher education.
+The work study program is designed to help eligible students meet the costs of higher education by allowing them to earn money to help pay education expenses.
 The program encourages work related to the student’s course of study and community service work.

 - Pay rates are $7.25, $7.50, and $7.75, as assigned by the supervisor.
 Pay rates are in compliance with Federal and State minimum wage requirements.